Bonnie Tyler: 2019–present: Recent albums

 In February 2019, Tyler released "Hold On" as the lead single from her seventeenth studio album, Between the Earth and the Stars.
 The album followed in March 2019 and peaked at no. 34 on the UK Albums Chart.
 It was recorded with David Mackay, who produced Tyler's first two albums in the 1970s.
 Between the Earth and the Stars features three duets with Rod Stewart, Francis Rossi and Cliff Richard.
 Tyler embarked on a 23-date tour of Europe to support the album in April 2019, culminating with an appearance at BBC Proms in the Park in Hyde Park, London, and a headline concert at the London Palladium in September.
-Her show at L’Olympia in Paris was filmed and released through Canal+.
+Her show at L'Olympia in Paris was filmed and released through Canal+.

 In August 2019, Cherry Red Records released a box set compiling Tyler's first four studio albums.
-Classic Pop magazine described The RCA Years as “a thoroughly-researched 4CD-set”.
-In November 2019, Tyler made a guest appearance at Ben Zucker’s concert at the Mercedes-Benz Arena, Berlin to sing “It’s a Heartache”.
+Classic Pop magazine described The RCA Years as "a thoroughly-researched 4CD-set".
+In November 2019, Tyler made a guest appearance at Ben Zucker's concert at the Mercedes-Benz Arena, Berlin to sing "It's a Heartache".
 Their duet features on his live album, Wer Sagt das?!
 Zugabe!, released in May 2020.

-In December 2019, Tyler released a new version of her 2005 song “Streets of Stone” for The World's Big Sleep Out, an international homeless charity event.
-On 14 December 2019, she performed at the Vatican’s annual Concerto di Natale in the presence of Pope Francis.
+In December 2019, Tyler released a new version of her 2005 song "Streets of Stone" for The World's Big Sleep Out, an international homeless charity event.
+On 14 December 2019, she performed at the Vatican's annual Concerto di Natale in the presence of Pope Francis.

 In May 2020, Tyler released "Through Thick and Thin (I'll Stand by You)" with Lorraine Crosby as a charity single in aid of the Teenage Cancer Trust.
 It reached no. 64 on the UK Downloads Chart.
 Her latest studio album, The Best Is Yet to Come, followed in February 2021.

 On 2 September 2022, Tyler and Mike Batt released their duet "Into the Sunset" as a digital single.
 The track was originally released on the soundtrack to The Dreamstone in 1990.
 In October 2022, Tyler performed "Total Eclipse of the Heart" live with the cast of Tanz der Vampire in Stuttgart to mark the musical's 25th anniversary.

 In November 2022, Tyler embarked on her first ever tour of South America, with eight dates in Brazil, and one date in Uruguay.
 Speaking with El País, Tyler stated that she hopes to release another studio album in 2023.
+Her memoir, Straight from the Heart, was published by Coronet Books on 28 September 2023.

+On 19 April 2024, Tyler released her third live album, In Berlin.
+It was recorded at the Admiralspalast in Berlin during her Between the Earth and the Stars Live Tour on 8 May 2019.
+The album was preceded by its first single, "Faster Than the Speed of Night", on 22 March 2024.

+In September 2024, Tyler performed at the Plein Hotel for an event hosted by Philipp Plein as part of Milan Fashion Week.
+On 31 December 2024, Tyler performed her new music single, titled "Yes I Can", on Silvester-Schlagerbooom 2025.